KrystianKoziejaWrk/SalesTracker/README.md

 - Firebase account with Cloud Functions enabled
 - Google Sheets API enabled

+## IMPORTANT ⚠️ ⚠️ ⚠️ Security "Concerns"
+- Looking at the codebase for more than 3 seconds, you WILL see the secret this isn't a problem because the main authentication is through the google sheet link itself, something that is intentionally sent to a sales team member.
+Any api call requires this link and should not be an issue.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.